14 Women-Owned Businesses Telling Great Stories in Downtown Raleigh

 No wonder we’ve always gravitated to the uplifting energy of them and exceptional products or service.

-For this post I narrowed it down to the Downtown Raleigh area, and those I’ve personally experienced and I think are helping to tell that unique story of an innovative and diverse culture that puts strength, story, and community first.
+For this post I narrowed it down to women-owned businesses in the Downtown Raleigh area who, through their business, are telling unique story of an innovative and diverse culture that puts strength, story, and community first.
+Some do have male partners in the business, but that is no cause to ignore the great work these women are doing!

 Please, leave a comment at the bottom of this post to share your favorite women-owned businesses and to share the love!